-The delivery of lifelong levels of support is the key focus of the Charity with a focus on creating a support pathway that identifies the key stages of the Rb journey - research, pre diagnosis, diagnosis, treatment, follow up, end of life.
+The delivery of lifelong levels of support is the key focus of the charity using a support pathway that follows the key stages of the Rb journey - research, pre-diagnosis, diagnosis, treatment, follow up, end of life.

-We will weave our information, practical, social, financial, and emotional support into the above and work towards widening the offer of both the direct and indirect (partnership) delivered services.
+We will provide our information, practical, social, financial, and emotional support at each of the above stages and continue the offer of both the direct and indirect (partnership) delivered services.